-- Talk with the course instructor.

-- Talk with Advisor

-- Talk with Academic or Assistant Dean

-- Follow the Academic Grade Appeal if necessary.

-- Follow the Hearing Procedure for non-resolution with the course instructor.
+- Talk with the course instructor. - Talk with Advisor - Talk with Academic Dean or Dean of Enrollment Management/Business Manager. - Follow the Academic Grade Appeal if necessary. - Follow the Hearing Procedure for non-resolution with the course instructor.

 Academic Concerns other than Grade